NapatrSaengthongsakullert/my-mastermind/README.md

 # my-mastermind
-This program lets users start the game and end game by themselves.
+This program lets users start the game and end the game by themselves.
-Program will help user by give them some hints.
+The program will help users by giving them some hints.